priimak/idseq-dag/README2.md

     Execution steps are expected to generate targets (i.e. all files listed in a given target) and targets are also listed as dependencies for steps.
 - `given_targets`: files to be downloaded prior to the execution of the pipeline.
-- `steps`: list of exeuction steps where each steps is a map with following keys
+- `steps`: list of execution steps where each steps is a map with following keys
     - `in`: list of target dependencies
     - `out`: name of the target that defines output files
     - `class`: name of the class that implements `PipelineStep`